ianTG/GitHub-Practice-155N/README.md

  Created a repository using GitHub Desktop

- Commited to the repository using ?
+ Commited to the repository using GitHub Desktop

  Updated the README.md using Visual Studio Code and GitHub Desktop